bullmoose20/MK-Docs/docs/kometa/guides/mediux.md

     It is imperative that the `metadata:` line only appears **once** within the mediux.yml file.
 If it appears more than once, the file will not load in Kometa and your assets will not be set.

-    If your Set in MediUX ncludes a `metadata:` line, you should remove it and only have `metadata:` appearing on line 1 of your `mediux.yml` file.
+    If your Set in MediUX includes a `metadata:` line, you should remove it and only have `metadata:` appearing on line 1 of your `mediux.yml` file.

 Now let's navigate to the MediUX website and find the Set that we want to use.
 In this case, I'm going to use [Olivier_286's Toy Story Collection Set](https://mediux.pro/sets/15639)